Rufus For Real

 creamy skillet chicken pot pie in front of a warm fire garnished with fresh herbs and fresh cracked black pepper. a comfort food classic.

-Skillet Chicken Pot Pie With Puff Pasty Recipe
+Skillet Chicken Pot Pie Recipe

 Print Recipe